What sequences do

 Create the sequence

-Enroll recipients
+Enroll households

-Add contacts manually or via workflow automation.
+Add households manually from the sequence detail page, or automatically via workflow automation.

-Sequence rules
+Sequence limits

-Sequences have limits designed to protect deliverability and prevent spam:| Rule | Limit |
+Sequences have limits designed to protect deliverability and prevent over-communication:| Rule | Limit |

 |---|---|